 |Chrome OS tested device||Chromebook (Chrome browser; features requiring NPAPI plug-ins are not supported)|

 Blackboard strives to make all its products as accessible as possible.
-JAWS 14 and 15 and VoiceOver were used during accessibility testing of Learn.
+JAWS 14 and 15 are used during accessibility testing of each Blackboard Learn release.

 Java and other browser plugins

 A handful of features in Blackboard Learn require particular additional software to be installed.
 Without these, the features themselves do not function.
 For this release of Learn, the following features have plugin requirements: